John Carpenter (athlete): Participation in the 1908 London Olympics

 He advanced to the finals in the men's 400 meters race at the 1908 Summer Olympics after winning his preliminary heat with a time of 49.8 seconds and his semifinal in 49.4 seconds.
 In the first running of the final race, Carpenter came in first out of the four runners, clocking 47.8 seconds.
 However, umpire Roscoe Badger determined that Carpenter had willfully interfered with British runner Wyndham Halswelle.
 Though the obstructing maneuver was then legal under American rules, the Olympic contests were held under British rules, which did not allow it.
 Carpenter was disqualified, and the race was ordered to be repeated without him.
 His countrymen, John Taylor and William Robbins, protested the ruling by boycotting the second final, leaving Halswelle to take the gold medal uncontested in the only walkover in the modern Olympic history.

 Legacy and death

 The disputed race was instrumental in the formation of the International Amateur Athletic Federation before the next Olympics, which sought to standardize the rules by which various sports played around the world.
-Additionally, the host country no longer provided judges but instead allocated from an international pool.
+Additional reforms inspired by the dispute included a shift from the host country's providing judges to judges' being allocated from an international pool.
 As for the 400 meter sprint, following 1908, lanes were introduced to reduce incidents of runner-interference.

 Carpenter dropped racing after 1908 and became a patent attorney and investment broker in Chicago.
 He married Laura Helen Elliott and had three children: Frank George Carpenter, Marion Frances Carpenter, and John Elliot Carpenter.
 He was hit and killed by a train in 1933.